Bill Title: County Boards and Public and Nonpublic Prekindergarten Programs and Schools – Discrimination – Prohibition

 Bill Sponsor(s): Delegate Jheanelle K. Wilkins (D-20, Montgomery County) and Senator Cory V. McCray (D-45, Baltimore City)

-Legislative History: Voted out of Ways and Means Committee in House of Delegates, Received in Judicial Proceedings Committee in Senate
+Legislative History: Passed the House, Received in Judicial Proceedings Committee in Senate

 What would this bill do?